 If the retailer refuses to help

-If you're having problems and the shop won't refund or repair or replace your goods then it should be reported to your local Trading Standards department as they are breaching your statutory rights.
+If you're having problems and the shop won't refund or repair or replace your goods, then it should be reported to your local Trading Standards department as the retailer is breaching your statutory rights.

 It's worth telling the shop that you're going to do this as this could mean your complaint is then dealt with.